 Misconfigured object-storage services have been responsible for some, if not most of the attacks which have resulted in data leaks.
-AWS Simple Storage Service is one of the most well-known object-storage service and is used across a wide variety of use-cases ranging from storing images, icons and sensitive data-sets to hosting static websites.
-This class commences with an introduction to AWS S3.
+Amazon Simple Storage Service (S3) is one of the most well-known object-storage service and is used across a wide variety of use cases ranging from storing images, icons and sensitive datasets, to hosting static websites.